-Rebellion against Rahul Gandhi in Congress; 'Seat count fell from 3 to 2 digits' former aide says

-Rebellion against Rahul Gandhi in Congress; "Seat count fell from 3 to 2 digits" former aide says
+Is this the beginning of open rebellion against Rahul Gandhi in Congress

-New Delhi, Nov 03: Open criticism of Rahul Gandhi by Congress workers and blaming the former party president for the debacle in election after election has begun.
+New Delhi, Nov 03: Open criticism of Rahul Gandhi by Congress workers and blaming the former party president for the debacle in election after the election seems to have begun.
 A former aide of Rahul Gandhi, Pankaj Shankar, on Sunday said that Rahul Gandhi has been in politics for 15 years and under him the Congress' seat count fell from 3 digits to 2 digits.

-Shankar had called him a political intern and he said today "It is an internship which isn't concluding"
+Shankar had called Rahul Gandhi a political intern and the former aide said today "It is an internship which isn't concluding"

 "He has been in politics for 15 years now.
 We have fallen from 3 digits to 2 digits (in seat count) under whose leadership?
 Everyone knows about it.
 It is an internship which isn't concluding," news agency ANI quoted Pankaj Shankar as saying.